fusionlanguage/fut/README.md

 ```

 The translated code is lightweight (no virtual machine, emulation nor
-dependencies), human-readable and fits well the target language,
+dependencies), human-readable and fits well with the target language,
 including naming conventions and documentation comments.

 Ć is _not_ a general-purpose programming language.